The Family (2003 TV series): Critical reception

 The popular reception was generally positive, but the show was temporarily pulled from the air at the start of the Iraq War to make room for additional ABC News reports.
 When the series returned at a later date, it had lost its momentum and was not picked up for a second season.

 Italian-American cultural critic George de Stefano credits this reality show, in lampooning the mores and lifestyles of East-coast urban Italian-Americans, as having been the inspiration for more successful yet similar programs such as "Growing up Gotti" and "Jersey Shore".

 British version

-A British version called What the Butler Saw aired on Channel 4 for six episodes in 2004.
+A British version called What the Butler Saw aired on Channel 4 for six episodes from November 11 until December 16, 2004.